codefresh-io/docs.codefresh.io/_docs/installation/gitops/shared-configuration.md

   * `all-runtimes-all-clusters`: Every resource manifest in this directory is applied to all the GitOps Runtimes in the account, and to all the clusters managed by those Runtimes.
   * `control-planes`: Optional.
 Valid for Hosted GitOps Runtimes only.
 When defined, every resource manifest in this directory is applied to each Hosted Runtime’s `in-cluster`.
   * `runtimes/<runtime_name>`: Optional.
 Runtime-specific subdirectory.
-Every resource manifest in a runtime-specific subdirectory is applied to only that GitOps Runtime. `manifest4.yaml` in the above example is applied only to `runtime1`.
+Every resource manifest in a runtime-specific subdirectory is applied to only that GitOps Runtime.
+    In the above example, `manifest4.yaml` is applied only to `runtime1`, and  `manifest5.yaml` is applied only to `runtime2`.

 {::nomarkdown}
 <br>
 {:/}

 ### `runtimes` directory
-Includes subdirectories specific to each GitOps Runtime installed in the cluster, always with `in-cluster.yaml`, and optionally, application manifests for other clusters.
+The `runtimes` directory includes subdirectories specific to each GitOps Runtime installed in the cluster, always with `in-cluster.yaml`, and optionally, application manifests for other clusters.

 **Example application manifest for in-cluster.yaml**